alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 ### How Does Fleek Achieve Frontend Hosting on the Internet Computer?

 The process in the background is straightforward.
-When you connect your repository to Fleek, and make a deployment, Fleek uses the **Dfinity SDK** [(view documentation)](https://sdk.dfinity.org/docs/index.html) to create a front-end Canister on mainnet, and build and deploy your website’s code to it.
+When you connect your repository to Fleek, and make a deployment, Fleek uses the **DFINITY SDK** [(view documentation)](https://sdk.dfinity.org/docs/index.html) to create a front-end Canister on mainnet, and build and deploy your website’s code to it.
 Right now, we do front-end canisters only (thus, static sites), but in the future we will allow for back-end as well.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/flow.png)

 Then, the continuous deployment process begins!
-With your canister up and running, upon any pushed changes to your linked repository’s branch, Fleek will use the Dfinity SDK again to make Canister calls and update your website’s content **reflecting changes immediately.** This means you get all the usual perks, but with your site on the Internet Computer:
+With your canister up and running, upon any pushed changes to your linked repository’s branch, Fleek will use the DFINITY SDK again to make Canister calls and update your website’s content **reflecting changes immediately.** This means you get all the usual perks, but with your site on the Internet Computer:

 * No content update delay
 * No risk of conflicts